Switch from Rocket Money to Spendify

 Absolutely.
 Some people use Rocket Money to clean up subscriptions and negotiate bills, then use Spendify to plan their debt payoff strategy.
 The two apps solve different problems and don't conflict with each other.

 Spendify tracks all your transactions including recurring subscriptions, and you can set up rules to auto-categorize them.
-However, it doesn't offer a concierge service to cancel subscriptions on your behalf — that's a unique Rocket Money feature.
+However, it doesn't offer a concierge service to cancel subscriptions on your behalf.
+That's a unique Rocket Money feature.